glnplmrqz/website-shs/README.md

 2. Open index.html in your browser (For development:)
 3. Install live server extension in VS Code
 4. Start the live server
+5. For login, use:
+- Username: shateateam
+- Password: 12345

 📝 Notes
 - Created as part of school project.